tomjackman/dataset-scenario-generator/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/tommyj1994/dataset-scenario-generator/be70b8b9d1fb05986d9bc883735a8cf29b612829/badge.svg)](https://snyk.io/test/github/tommyj1994/dataset-scenario-generator/be70b8b9d1fb05986d9bc883735a8cf29b612829)
 # Dataset Scenario Generator
 ## Description
 This tools allows you to create **scenarios** and **steps** for datasets using a set of configuration options.
 Each scenario contains a list of steps that can perform changes on the dataset over the lifetime of the scenario.
+Datasets are generated using template schemas defined in `schemas/`.
+These can be configured to specify exact values for certain key fields, eg id fields.

 ### Scenarios
 A scenario has:
-* a name
+* label - a name
-* a list of steps
+* steps - a list of steps
-* a time interval for running through steps
+* stepInterval - a time interval for running through steps

 ### Steps
 Each step has: